 Get Your Child’s Vision Checked

-It’s important for all children to have their vision checked at least once between ages 3 and 5.
-Even if children don’t show signs of eye problems, they still need their vision checked.
-Finding and treating eye problems early on can save a child’s sight.
+It’s important for your child to have their vision checked at least once between ages 3 and 5 years, even if they don’t show signs of eye problems.
+The doctor or nurse can help make sure your child’s vision develops normally.
+They can also help catch eye problems early.

 What are common eye problems in children?

-These common eye problems can be treated if they're found early enough:
+Doctors can treat some common eye problems if they're found early enough.
+For example:

-Other conditions — like being nearsighted or farsighted — can be corrected with glasses or contact lenses.
-Conditions like these are called refractive errors.
+Other eye problems — like being nearsighted or farsighted — can be corrected with glasses or contact lenses.
+Eye problems like these are called refractive errors.
 Read more about refractive errors.

-Is my child at risk for vision problems?
+Is my child at risk for eye problems?

-If your family has a history of childhood vision problems, your child may be more likely to have eye problems.
-Talk to the doctor about eye problems that run in your family.
+Anyone can have eye problems — but if your family has a history of childhood eye problems, your child may be more likely to have them too.
+Be sure to talk to the doctor about eye problems that run in your family.

 Eye exams are part of regular checkups.

-The doctor will check your child’s eyes during each checkup, beginning with your child’s first well-baby visit.
+The doctor or nurse will check your child’s eyes during each checkup, beginning with your child’s first well-baby visit.

-Around age 3 or 4, the doctor will do a more complete eye exam to make sure your child's vision is developing normally.
+When your child is around age 3 or 4 years, the doctor or nurse will do a more complete eye exam to make sure your child's vision is developing normally.
 If there are any problems, the doctor may send your child to an eye doctor.

 See a Doctor

-Follow these steps to protect your child’s vision.
+Take these steps to help protect your child’s eyes and vision.

 Talk to your child’s doctor.